Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Introduction

 Extragalactic radio sources are typically assumed to be Poisson distributed in the sky.
 The clustering of radio sources is strongly diluted by the broad distribution in redshifts of objects that contribute at any flux density.
 The contribution of clustering to the angular power spectrum is therefore small and can be neglected if sources are not subtracted down to very faint flux limits, $S\ll10$\,mJy \citep{gon05}.

-For DSFG, we have to consider polarisation fluctuations not only for the Poisson distribution of point sources but also for the clustering, i.e., the cosmic infrared background (CIB) anisotropies \citep{planckXXX, viero2013}.
-The CIB power spectrum can be represented as the sum of two contributions usually called the 1-halo and 2-halo terms.
-The 1-halo represents the correlation of galaxies in the same dark-matter halo (pairs of galaxies inside the same halo); the 2-halo, capturing the galaxy correlations in different dark-matter haloes, describes the large-scale clustering.
-While we expect some polarisation fluctuations from the 1-halo (which is close to Poisson fluctuations), polarised 2-halo fluctuations are expected to be null, provided there is no correlation of the polarisation of galaxies within distinct halos.
+For DSFG, we have to consider polarisation fluctuations not only for the Poisson distribution of point sources, but also for the clustering, that is, the CIB anisotropies \citep[e.g.][]{knox2001,negrello2004,viero2013, planckXXX}.
+The CIB power spectrum can be represented as the sum of two contributions that are usually called the one-halo and two-halo terms.
+The one-halo represents the correlation of galaxies in the same dark matter halo (pairs of galaxies inside the same halo); the two-halo, capturing the galaxy correlations in different dark-matter haloes, describes the large-scale clustering.
+While we expect some polarisation fluctuations from the one-halo (which is close to Poisson fluctuations), polarised two-halo fluctuations are expected to be null, provided there is no correlation of the polarisation of galaxies within distinct halos.
 We could have a contribution from the large-scale clustering because of galaxy spin alignments in the filamentary dark-matter structure \citep[e.g.][and references therein]{Codis2018, Piras2018}.
 However, as recently shown by \cite{Feng2019}, this contribution is $>$100 and $\gtrsim1000$ times lower than the shot noise of DSFG at $\ell$=100 and $\ell$=1000, respectively.
-Thus we consider that it has a negligible impact given its extreme weakness.
+Thus we consider that it has a negligible effect because it is extremely weak.